Phxstick/acnicoy/data/help/components/reviewing.md

 - **Add answer to item**: pressing this button will register your answer as a new solution for this question.
-This can be useful to quickly add a synonym or a rephrased version of an existing solution.
+This can be useful to quickly add a synonym or a rephrased version of a solution.

 - **Modify item**: pressing this button will open a pane where you can edit the vocabulary item from the question.
 This can be useful to fix errors in the registered solutions.

-- The current **SRS level** of the item, as well as the level it will be moved to after your answer, are displayed on the right side of the screen.
-You can click the new SRS level to manually select the new level for the item.
+- The current **SRS level** of the item, as well as the level it will be moved to, are displayed on the right side of the screen.
+You can click this to manually select the new level for the item.
   If you had trouble answering the question, you can choose a low level to see it again earlier.
-If you feel very confident with this question, you can also move it to a higher level.
+If you feel very confident with this item, you can also move it to a higher level.

-Press "continue" to apply the new SRS level to the current item and continue to the next question.
-There is also the possibility to immediately continue to the next item after a correct answer and skip the screen with the solutions, which can be enabled by marking the corresponding checkbox in the test settings.
+Press "continue" to move the item to the chosen level and continue to the next question.
+There is also the possibility to immediately continue to the next item after a correct answer, which can be enabled by marking the corresponding checkbox in the test settings.

 #### Flashcard mode
 Given a question, you can think about the answer and press a button when you're